-Wellhead price Exploration wells
+Wellhead price Exploration wells New discoveries

-\$/BOE (\$/MMBtu) ^a drilled (thousands) (TCF)
+\$/BOE (\$/MMBtu)a drilled (thousands) (TCF)

 10 (1.50) 5 4.98

 15 (2.40) 12 9.17

 20 (3.20) 18 11.38

 25 (4.00) 24 13.02

 30 (4.80) 29 14.12

 35 (5.60) 34 15.13

-40 (6.40) 38 15.81
+40 (6.40) , 38 15.81

-SOURCE Geological Survey Circular 828-Future Supply of Oil and Gas From the Permian Basin of West Texas and Southeastern New Mexico, Interagency 011 and Gas Supply Project, 1980
+aDollars per barrel of oil e quivalent (dollars per millior n Btu)

-New Gas From Old Fields.-Over the lifetime of a field, from initial discovery to depletion, estimates of the field's ultimately recoverable resources generally increase with time as normal development probes the full extent of the field and as improved technology and rising prices bring subeconomic portions of the field into the economically recoverable range.
-Although the effects of improved technology and prices have long been acknowledged as critical for increasing oil recovery, gas recovery rates have long been considered to be very high under most conditions and thus somewhat insensitive to price and technology.
-Consequently, increases in reserve estimates from known gasfields were generally considered to be primarily an effect of the normal process of exploring for new pools and enlarging the proved area of known pools.
-This view is now being challenged, as reserve additions are being credited to lowering of the abandonment pressure of depleting reservoirs, to extension of field boundaries into areas of low permeability, to well stimulations and well reworking, and to infill drilling to well spacings lower than the old norm of 640-acre spacing (see box E).
-For example, from 1969 to 1979, ultimate recovery in the Hugoton-Panhandle field (discovered around 1920) in Kansas.
-Oklahoma, and Texas Railroad Commission District 10 increased from 71.0 to 84.0 TCF, and ultimate recovery in the Blanco-Basin fields (discovered from 1927 to 1950) in the San Juan Basin increased from 15.2 to 21.7 TCF.41 Although growth rates of known fields have varied considerably across different geographic areas, these substantial increases in known recovery from quite old fields are well beyond what might have been predicted by the historic data on growth of old fields.
+SOURCE Geological Survey Circular 828-Future Supply of 011 and Gas From the Permian Basin of West Texas and Southeastern New Mexico, In. teragency 011 and Gas Supply Project, 1980 ditions and thus somewhat insensitive to price and technology.
+Consequently, increases in reserve estimates from known gasfields were generally considered to be primarily an effect of the normal process of exploring for new pools and mapping the boundaries of known pools.
+This view is now being challenged, as reserve additions are being credited to lowering of the abandonment pressure of depleting reservoirs, to extension of field boundaries into marginal areas (with low permeability, thin pay zones, or other conditions adversely affecting economic recovery), to well stimulations and well reworking, and to infill drilling to well spacings lower than the old norm of 640-acre spacing (see box G).
+For example, from 1969 to 1979, ultimate recovery in the Hugoton-Panhandle field (discovered around 1920) in Kansas, Oklahoma, and Texas Railroad Commission District 10 increased from 71.0 to 84.0 TCF, and ultimate recovery in the Blanco Basin fields (discovered from 1927 to 1950) in the San Juan Basin increased from 15.2 to 21.7 TCF.41 Although growth rates of known fields have varied considerably across different geographic areas, these substantial increases in known recovery from quite old fields are well beyond what might have been predicted by the historic data on growth of old fields.